30 Most Conflict Bible Verses About Revenge

 David chooses to leave vengeance to God rather than taking it into his own hands, even when he had the opportunity to harm Saul.
 This verse exemplifies the trust in God’s justice over personal retaliation.
 David’s restraint highlights the importance of allowing God to be the judge rather than acting on our desire for revenge.
 It’s a powerful example of faith and self-control in the face of injustice.

-READ ALSO 30 Powerful Bible Verses About Leadership
+READ ALSO 30 Most Effective Bible Verses About Finding A Wife

 15. Luke 6:27-28